MIkaelKonrad/languessr/README.md

 in his or her dialect.
 The player than has to guess on a map, where the speaker originates from.
 The further the players guess is from, where the speaker originates, the less points will be awarded in that round.
 The points are then added up over 5 rounds to give the end score.

-At the moment only Germanich Languages are being added but in the future more language families will be considered.
+At the moment only Germanic Languages are being added but in the future more language families will be considered.
 ___
 ## How to use